-Burnout rates and physician dissatisfaction are at an all-time high.
+Burnout rates and physician dissatisfaction remain too high.
 Work-life balance is the buzzword answer often cited to solve these problems, but incorporating “life” into a physician’s career is easier said than done.

 The Cambridge dictionary defines work-life balance as “the amount of time you spend doing your job compared with the amount of time you spend with your family and doing things you enjoy.”

-For physicians, the concept of work-life balance is not so straightforward, as highlighted by Siva Raja, M.D., from Cleveland Clinic Foundation in Ohio, and Sharon Stein, M.D., from University Hospital Case Medical Center also in Cleveland, OH.
+For physicians, however, the concept of work-life balance is not so straightforward, as Dr. Siva Raja from the Cleveland Clinic Foundation, OH, and Dr. Sharon Stein from the University Hospital Case Medical Center in Cleveland have

-“In the three ‘A’s of physician excellence – able, affable, and available — available is often the easiest to perfect,” Dr. Raja wrote.
+“In the three ‘A’s of physician excellence’ — able, affable, and available — available is often the easiest to perfect,” they point out.

 Defining what work time means is complex in modern medicine.
-Typical physician duties include patient contact, administrative duties, charting, teaching, meetings, and community outreach activities.
-And with the addition of mobile technology, work time can easily creep into life time.
+Typical physician duties include patient contact, administrative tasks, charting, teaching, meetings, and community outreach activities.
+The addition of mobile technology also means that work time can easily creep into life time.

-But, as Dr. Raja pointed out, it also includes daily living activities such as household needs, including groceries, laundry, cleaning, and paying bills.
+However, as Drs.
+Raja and Stein note, it also includes daily living activities, such as meeting household needs, which involves shopping for groceries, doing the laundry, cleaning, and paying bills.

-With most physicians working 40 to 60 hours per week and nearly 20 percent reporting 61 to 80 hours each week, after sleep, how easy is it to fit in this elusive “time outside of medicine”?
+Research shows that physicians work an average of 51.4 hours a week, with nearly 1 in 4 (23.5%) working 61–80 hours each week.
+After factoring in sleep, how easy is it to fit in this elusive “time outside of medicine?”
 And should all physicians strive for work-life balance, or is a career in medicine incompatible with this concept?

-Arun Saini, M.D. – an assistant professor in the Division of Critical Care Medicine at the University of Tennessee Health Science Center in Memphis – described the reasons for physicians seeking work-life balance as varied and personal, in an opinion article published in Frontiers in Pediatrics.
+In an opinion article published in Frontiers in Pediatrics, Dr. Arun Saini — an assistant professor in the Division of Critical Care Medicine at the University of Tennessee Health Science Center in Memphis — describes the reasons for physicians seeking a better work-life balance as varied and personal.

-“Most millennial physicians are paying more importance to work-life balance after seeing the first-hand effect of burnout in their colleagues and among their family members.
-There is also a shift in the family dynamics of [the] millennial as most families have both parents working and limited support from immediate family members.
-This has put additional pressure on their abilities to manage work-life balance,” Dr. Saini told MNT.
+“Most millennial physicians are paying more importance to work-life balance after seeing the firsthand effect of burnout in their colleagues and among their family members.
+There is also a shift in the family dynamics of [the] millennial, as most families have both parents working and limited support from immediate family members.
+This has put additional pressure on their abilities to manage work-life balance,” Dr. Saini told Medical News Today.

 One respondent noted, “We are focused on maintaining our identities and relationships outside of work, and many older physicians sacrificed having a life to be good doctors.”

-Female physicians in particular report work-life balance as a significant concern, with the goal of achieving work-life balance often impacting their career choices.
+Female physicians, in particular, report work-life balance as a significant concern, with the goal of achieving this balance often affecting their career choices.

-Although statistics show the increase in the numbers of female physicians in the United States – where 47 percent of medical students and 46 percent of residents are female – research suggests that there has been little change for women in terms of domestic tasks and responsibilities.
+Statistics show an increase in the numbers of female physicians in the United States — with females representing 52% of medical students and 46% of residents in 2018–2019.
+However, research suggests that there has been little change for females in terms of domestic tasks and responsibilities.

 Yet some take exception to the concept of work-life balance.

-Andreas Schwingshackl, M.D. – an assistant professor in pediatrics at the University of California, Los Angeles, and Mattel Children’s Hospital in Los Angeles, CA – suggested in an opinion article published in Frontiers in Pediatrics that the pursuit of work-life balance that can actually worsen a physician’s quality of life by “adding additional, often unrealistic, expectations to [their] already stressful lives.”
+Dr. Andreas Schwingshackl — an assistant professor in pediatrics at the University of California, Los Angeles (UCLA), and UCLA’s Mattel Children’s Hospital — suggests in an opinion article that the pursuit of work-life balance can actually worsen physicians’ quality of life by “adding additional, often unrealistic, expectations to [their] already stressful lives.”

 To him, this separation means that there is always a conflict.
-He suggests a different approach instead.
+He recommends a different approach instead.

-“Once I was able to integrate rather than separate all my daily activities, [and] harmonize rather than divide my time not only between work and life but also between clinical care and research, the pursuit of balance shifted from work-life to life-nature-universe.
-The result was an overwhelming daily feeling of balance,” Dr. Schwingshackl explained.
+“Once I was able to integrate rather than separate all my daily activities [and] harmonize rather than divide my time, not only between work and life but also between clinical care and research, the pursuit of balance shifted from work-life to life-nature-universe.
+The result was an overwhelming daily feeling of ‘balance,'” Dr. Schwingshackl explains.

 Whatever the definition, what practical advice can physicians follow to avoid dissatisfaction and burnout by achieving the balance that is important to them personally?

-“In the hustle and bustle of busy work schedules and chores of daily life, young physicians often let themselves operate in autopilot,” Dr. Saini pointed out in his paper.
+“In the hustle and bustle of busy work schedules and chores of daily life, young physicians often let themselves operate in autopilot,” Dr. Saini points out in his paper.

 Below are the four elements that he sees as being central to finding work-life balance.

-Young physicians may lose passion or satisfaction with their work because they no longer find meaning in their work or have lost sight of its purpose.
+Young physicians may lose passion for or satisfaction with their work because they no longer find meaning in it or have lost sight of its purpose.

-Finding meaning in one’s work should also take into account family needs and aligning your own needs with those of your organization.
+Finding meaning in your work should also take into account family needs and aligning your own needs with those of your organization.

-Lori Bryant, M.D. – a pediatrician at Hyde Park Pediatrics Cincinnati, OH — told MNT, “I intentionally do more of the things that remind me why I went into medicine, call patients/parents at home a few days after visit to check up on them, send cards to kids at home to encourage them or praise them on their school accomplishments, treat my staff like friends so we have fun at work.”
+Dr. Lori Bryant — a pediatrician at Hyde Park Pediatrics in Cincinnati, OH — told MNT, “I intentionally do more of the things that remind me why I went into medicine: call patients or parents at home a few days after a visit to check up on them, send cards to kids at home to encourage them or praise them on their school accomplishments, [and] treat my staff like friends so we have fun at work.”

 2. Time management

-Balancing work and life roles requires good time-management skills.
-Effective time-management involves setting both long- and short-term goals, planning and organizing, and not engaging in time-wasting activities.
+Balancing work and life roles requires good time management skills.
+Effective time management involves setting both long- and short-term goals, planning and organizing, and refraining from engaging in time-wasting activities.

-Dr. Bryant’s time-management skills include having a “huddle” about patients before clinic, preparing electronic health record templates, making clinic checklists, outsourcing housework, batch-cooking meals, staying on top of laundry every day, and treating herself and her family to takeout on long days.
+Dr. Bryant’s time management practices include having a “huddle” about patients before clinical hours begin, preparing electronic health record templates, making clinic checklists, outsourcing housework, batch-cooking meals, staying on top of the laundry every day, and treating herself and her family to takeout after long working days.

 4. Reassessing and resetting

-During life transitions such as completion of training, marriage, childbirth, and the death of family members, taking time to reassess and reset both work and life goals can be helpful in creating balance.
+During life transitions, such as the completion of training, marriage, childbirth, and the death of family members, taking time to reassess and reset both work and life goals can be helpful in creating balance.

-This sentiment is echoed by Drs.
-Raja and Stein in their article.
+Drs.
+Raja and Stein echo this sentiment in their